the-x-man/ThriveChurchOfficialApp/README.md

 ## Version History
 ### 1.7  —  TBD
-- Fixed an issue where the application would crash when accessing the Notes page
+- Fixed an issue where the application would sometimes crash when accessing the Notes page
+- New & Improved Bible Tab performance

 ### 1.6  —  Nov 18, 2017
 - UI Improvements